csebooks/operating-systems/content.en/process-management/_index.md

 • REALTIME PRIORITY CLASS

 Processes are typically members of the NORMAL PRIORITY CLASS.
 A process belongs to this class unless the parent of the process was a member of the IDLE PRIORITY CLASS or unless another class was specified when the process was created.
-Additionally, the priority class of a process can be altered with
+Additionally, the priority class of a process can be altered with the SetPriorityClass() function in theWindows API.

-**240 Chapter 5 CPU Scheduling**

-the SetPriorityClass() function in theWindows API.
 Priorities in all classes except the REALTIME PRIORITY CLASS are variable, meaning that the priority of a thread belonging to one of these classes can change.

 Athreadwithin a given priority class also has a relative priority.
 The values for relative priorities include: